tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

   lookup key or a self-encrypted and self-authenticated value.

 extensions:
-: A set of extension values for the ticket.
+: A vector of extension values for the ticket.
 The "Extension" format is defined in {{extensions}}.
 Clients MUST ignore unrecognized extensions.
 {:br }